dvdsmpsn/sveltekit-monday-code-hello-world/README.md

 This is a hello world app for deploying SvelteKit on monday.com's monday code infrastructure.

-It doesn't do anything useful, except help you understand how to deploy a SvelteKit app on monday code.
+This app doesn't do anything useful, except help you understand how to deploy a SvelteKit app on monday code.

 - [SvelteKit](https://kit.svelte.dev/)
 - [monday code](https://developer.monday.com/apps/docs/quickstart-guide-for-monday-code)

 ## Create a SvelteKit app

-The easiest way to start building a SvelteKit app is to `run npm create`:
+The easiest way to start building a SvelteKit app is to run `npm create`:

 ```
 % npm create svelte@latest sveltekit-monday-code-hello-world